Stateware/Dav3i/doc/FrontEndArchitecture.md

 JSVectorMap was chosen based on available online demos, in which we observed that it included many user oriented features that would allow us to more easily and more efficiently implement a high quality user interface.

+#####Requirements

+The front end must:

+ * Provide an easy to use interface for selecting one or more countries/regions
+ * Upon country/region selection, fetch all relevant data from server
+ * Use received data to generate easily readable and comparable graphs

+Necessary data:

+ * Birth Rate
+ * Death Rate
+ * Population
+ * Vaccinations (routine and periodic mass vaccinations)
+ * Observed Measles Cases
+ * Estimated Measles Cases
+ * Estimated Mortality Rate

 #####Features of the Main Page

 The Main Page includes:
  1. A map of the world.
 This map is colored according to the current state of a selected stat, from green to blue to yellow.
 In other words, each country is heat mapped based on the value of this stat.
-By default, the stat is Estimate Measles Mortality.
+By default, the stat is Estimated Measles Mortality.
  2. A search bar.
-This is used as an auxiliary way of selecting a country or region.
+This is used as an secondary way of selecting a country or region.
  3. A settings menu.
 This includes a toggle for turning on and off upper and lower bounds on stats that include them, as well as toggles for showing each stat.
 This menu also includes a seek bar for manipulating the timespan shown, and a selection for which stat is represented on the heat map.
  4. Graphs of all stats selected within the specified timespan.
 By default, the timespan is 1980 to present, and the stats shown are (TBD).